 The Isla Way

-The Isla Way is a relatively new cycle trail in Moray using an interesting mixture of woodland trails, minor roads and field paths.
+The Isla Way is a family friendly cycle trail and walking path in Moray that uses an interesting mixture of woodland trails, minor roads and field paths.
 The 13 mile cycle route links the world's malt whisky capital, Dufftown, to the market town of Keith by running for part of its way through the beautiful Isla Valley.

 One of the exciting things about this cycle way is that it roughly follows the route of the Keith to Dufftown Railway Line (KDR), meaning you can combine your bike ride with a train ride making for a great family day out.
 Complete the whole route and return by train, or alternatively use either of the KDR's two stations for a shorter adventure.